 Chances of Catching COVID-19 #

-The WHO has announced that COVID-19 is a global pandemic but the Director General says it can be controlled.
+The WHO has announced that COVID-19 looks “very much like” a global pandemic but the Director General says it can be controlled.
 “The decisions we make can affect the trajectory of this epidemic,” he said recently.
 Each country needs to make certain simple and reasonable measures to protect their citizens and people in other countries.

 Finding, testing, treating and isolating cases make common sense.
-Ways to do this include not traveling to places where the infection is widespread, steering clear of large indoor gatherings, avoiding close contact with anyone showing signs of illness, covering mouth and nose when sneezing, regular hand washing, and wiping down frequently touched objects in the workplace and at home...and yes, as the spread of the virus grows, lockdowns may be necessary.
-But many are starting to believe that it is better to suffer this short-term inconvenience than to have six more months of fear and uncertainty.
+Ways to do this include not traveling to places where the infection is widespread, steering clear of large indoor gatherings, avoiding close contact with anyone showing signs of illness, covering mouth and nose when sneezing, regular hand washing, and wiping down frequently touched objects in the workplace and at home… and yes, as the spread of the virus grows, additional intermittent lockdowns may be necessary.
+But many are starting to believe that it is better to suffer this short-term inconvenience than to have two years or more of fear and uncertainty.

 Symptoms and Treatment on Mallorca #

-COVID-19 looks an awful lot like the flu, and, for most people, will act like it as well.
+Doctors are seeing younger people with no pre-existing illnesses have sudden turns in health and die in days.
 For those such as the elderly, babies and infants, those with compromised immunity systems, heart and lung disease or people who suffer from general respiratory weaknesses, the risk of developing a severe case is higher.
-The extreme precautions taken by governments are to protect the most vulnerable in the population.
-And, remember, most people look quite healthy until an event like this so no one can truly assess who will or will not fall ill.
+The extreme precautions taken by governments are to protect all of us since most people look quite healthy until an event like this so no one can truly assess who will or will not fall ill.

 There is no specific treatment, folks.
 This is one you simply have to ride out for the most part.
 Of course, if you find yourself with flu-like symptoms and respiratory distress, persistent chest pain or pressure, confusion, or bluish face or lips, call your doctor toute de suite.
 Do NOT just turn up at a health centre, as you could infect dozens of people, making things significantly worse for your community.